Geopolitics Just Became Machine-Readable (AI Agents, Prediction Markets, and Real-Time Power Pricing)

 AI Agent Inference

-Probabilistic reasoning systems
+Probabilistic reasoning over geopolitical state

 Pricing Layer